rust-lang/rfcs/text/0000-let-else.md

 ```

 Most expressions may be put into the expression position with two restrictions:
-1. May not include a block outside of parenthesis.
-    - Must be an [`ExpressionWithoutBlock`][expressions].
-    - [`GroupedExpression`][grouped-expr]-s ending with a `}` are additionally not allowed and must be put in parenthesis.
+1. May not end with a `}` (before macro expansion).
+(Such things must be put in parenthesis.)
 2. May not be just a lazy boolean expression (`&&` or `||`).
 (Must not be a [`LazyBooleanExpression`][lazy-boolean-operators].)

 While allowing e.g. `if {} else {}` directly in the expression position is technically feasible this RFC proposes it be
 disallowed for programmer clarity so as to avoid `... else {} else {}` situations as discussed in the [drawbacks][] section.
 Boolean matches are not useful with let-else and so lazy boolean expressions are disallowed for reasons noted in [future-possibilities][].
-These types of expressions can still be used when combined in a less ambiguous manner with parenthesis, thus forming a [`GroupedExpression`][grouped-expr],
+These types of expressions can still be used when combined in a less ambiguous manner with parenthesis,
 which is allowed under the two expression restrictions.

 Any refutable pattern that could be put into if-let's pattern position can be put into let-else's pattern position.